FENS leadership is composed of a Governing Council, the Executive Committee and an Advisory Board.

 Irene Tracey, United Kingdom

-Over the past 20 years, her multidisciplinary research team has contributed to our understanding of pain perception, pain relief and nociceptive processing within the human central nervous system using advanced neuroimaging techniques and novel paradigm designs.
-They also investigate the neural basis of altered states of consciousness induced by anaesthetic agents.
+She is a passionate advocate for women in science and is involved in several mentorship schemes.
+Over the past 25 years, her multidisciplinary research team has contributed to a better understanding of pain perception, pain relief and nociceptive processing within the injured and non-injured human central nervous system using advanced neuroimaging techniques and novel paradigm designs.
+They have also been investigating the neural basis of altered states of consciousness induced by anaesthetic agents.

 Carlos Ribeiro, Portugal